meadowsys/wiwi/README.md

 ### Async runtime features

-Only one can be enabled at a time. `tokio` will be prioritised over the others, if/when they are added.
+Only one can be enabled at a time. utility implementations for `tokio` will be prioritised over other runtimes, if/when they are added.

 - `tokio` - Currently the only available runtime.